 Pines have a lot of advantages when it comes to gardening.
 In fact, you will hardly find any grand garden without one.
 Let’s see them:

 With all the different species of pines you can grow in your garden, you can use them even as ground cover, grow dwarf varieties in pots, or make that green backdrop to your garden and cut out of sight that ugly block of flats… But the problem is, how can you tell the different varieties apart?
 I’m going to tell you right now…

-Simple Keys For Identifying Pine Trees
+Simple Keys For Identifying Different Pine Tree Species

 Let’s recap: to identify a pine tree correctly you need to look at differences in size and habit, cone shape and color, the length, shape and even color of the needles and finally even the bark.

 Starting with the last indicator, I need to make a note: most pines have a a dark, deep, cracked and comparatively soft bark.
 But there are a few exceptions.
 Whitebark pine (Pinus albicaulis) has a light gray brown bark which is rough but it does not crack like most pines do.

 But now, without further ado, let’s learn how to identify all the different varieties of pines.

 The overall appearance of the pine is the first thing you will notice, so its size, shape and habit.
 By size, we always mean adult size.